nLIGHT (NASDAQ:LASR) Rating Increased to Speculative Buy at Benchmark

-Benchmark upgraded shares of nLIGHT (NASDAQ:LASR – Free Report) from a hold rating to a speculative buy rating in a research note issued to investors on Tuesday, MarketBeat reports.
-Benchmark currently has $17.00 price target on the stock.
+Benchmark upgraded shares of nLIGHT (NASDAQ:LASR – Free Report) from a hold rating to a speculative buy rating in a research note published on Tuesday, Marketbeat.com reports.
+The firm currently has $17.00 target price on the stock.

-Separately, Needham & Company LLC reiterated a buy rating and issued a $15.00 price objective on shares of nLIGHT in a research note on Friday, August 4th.
+Separately, Needham & Company LLC reissued a buy rating and issued a $15.00 price target on shares of nLIGHT in a report on Friday, August 4th.

-nLIGHT (NASDAQ:LASR – Get Free Report) last issued its quarterly earnings data on Thursday, November 2nd.
-The company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of ($0.22) by ($0.02). nLIGHT had a negative return on equity of 17.11% and a negative net margin of 23.80%.
-The business had revenue of $50.63 million during the quarter, compared to analyst estimates of $49.20 million.
-As a group, analysts predict that nLIGHT will post -0.87 EPS for the current fiscal year.
+nLIGHT (NASDAQ:LASR – Get Free Report) last posted its quarterly earnings results on Thursday, November 2nd.
+The company reported ($0.24) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.22) by ($0.02). nLIGHT had a negative return on equity of 17.11% and a negative net margin of 23.80%.
+The business had revenue of $50.63 million during the quarter, compared to the consensus estimate of $49.20 million.
+As a group, equities analysts predict that nLIGHT will post -0.87 earnings per share for the current year.

 nLIGHT Company Profile